Gatlinburg 4th of July Midnight Parade and Fireworks

 Around 100,000 spectators are expected to line the streets of Gatlinburg to celebrate the 4th of July in Gatlinburg, TN.
 In other words, find a good spot early!
 Many people put folding chairs out along the sidewalks as early as 7am on July 3rd.
 If you choose to do this, just keep in mind that it is sort of the “honor” system and your chair could get moved or, even worse, stolen.
 This rarely ever happens, but just a heads up!

-The 4th of July parade route begins at traffic light #1a on East Parkway and will then turn south onto Parkway at traffic light #3, then travel the length of the downtown street to traffic light #10 at Ski Mountain Road.
+The 4th of July parade route typically begins at traffic light #1a on East Parkway and turns south onto the Parkway at traffic light #3, then travels the length of the downtown street to traffic light #10 at Ski Mountain Road.
 The parade itself is about a mile long!

 If you’re wondering what the Gatlinburg 4th of July Midnight Parade is like, check out the video below to get an idea of what to expect.

 Video of the 4th of July Midnight Parade in Gatlinburg, TN

 Gatlinburg 4th of July Fireworks 2017

 The Gatlinburg Fourth of July Fireworks can be seen throughout downtown and from any lodging that faces downtown.
 The incredible 20 minute fireworks display begins at 10pm on July 4th and concludes with one of the biggest finales you will ever see…seriously…it’s mind-blowing.
 Finding a good spot to see the fireworks is pretty easy….if you can see the sky, you’re good.
 If you happen to be staying in a cabin where you can see downtown, then enjoy the incredible view!
 The best viewing areas are around traffic lights #3 and #5.
 The 129th Army Band will play prior to the fireworks in a free concert at 9 p.m. on Ripley’s Aquarium Plaza.